lklacar/concurrent-mark-and-sweep-rust/README.md

 This is an example of a concurrent mark and sweep garbage collector written in Rust.
 It is intended to be used in a language runtime where you have complete control over the memory layout (stack and heap).
+Throughput is dynamically calculated so the GC takes 1% of the time the program is running.

 It runs two threads concurrently: